 Here are the major updates from the Budget 2021:

 A new scheme called “PM Aatmanirbhar Swastha Bharat” is to be launched with an outlay of Rs.64,180 crore over 6 years.
 This shall give impetus to health workers.

 Vehicle Scrappage Policy

 It has proposed to phase out old and unfit vehicles via a vehicle scrappage policy.
-Vehicles shall undergo fitness tests after 20 years in case of private vehicles and 15 years in case of commercial vehicles.
+Vehicles shall undergo fitness tests after 20 years in the case of private vehicles and 15 years in the case of commercial vehicles.